rahul235/Data-2-Decision/_pages/r.md

 ### Installation
 Participants should have latest version of R and R Studio installed on their system.
 First Install R and then R Studio.
 Latest version of the software can be found at:

-  > *  R software can be downloaded from this [link](https://cran.r-project.org/).
-Download the version specific to your operating system.
+  > *  Download and install the operating sysytem specific version of R software from this [link](https://cran.r-project.org/).
-  > *  RStudio can be downloaded [here](https://www.rstudio.com/products/rstudio/download)
+  > *  RStudio can be downloaded [here](https://www.rstudio.com/products/rstudio/download).
+Once the download completes, install RStudio as well.

 RStudio may not be needed if using jupyter notebook. `Anaconda with jupyter notebook can also be used to work with R software.`